The New Age of Human-Centric Service is Here

 Capturing and working with cases is becoming even better with multi-channel support and Salesforce voice, which automatically transcribes your customer service calls from your CTI.
-With the power of Einstein AI, you can then analyze the calls as well as recognize the sentiment and key moments in each conversation with your customers.
+With the power of Einstein AI, you can then analyse the calls as well as recognise the sentiment and key moments in each conversation with your customers.
 The automatic association of Knowledge articles against calls is a breeze since Service Cloud automatically proposes suitable information and user flows to serve the customer best.

 Human-centric service: “Personal connection is the heart of great service”

 Salesforce’s new vision of human-centric service links directly into the heart of field service.
 In the Field Service keynote, Salesforce brought how field service continues evolving from being a cost centre to being a platform driving customer value.
-Think about moving from traditional break-fix, install, and maintenance to upsell, predictive, and servitization.
-To achieve a well-oiled digitalized field service organization, consider the following:
+Think about moving from traditional break-fix, install, and maintenance to upsell, predictive, and servitisation.
+To achieve a well-oiled digitalised field service organisation, consider the following: